greenteainc/air-vim/README.md

-# nvim
+# Air Vim
 I tried to create the nvim distro I had when I was trying to switch from vscode to vim, and this is the result.
-This project is fully open source and I'm open to any suggestions (especially a new name) :)
+This project is fully open source and I'm open to any suggestions :)
 ## Installation
 - ***Make sure to back up your nvim config***
 ```bash